-PROPOSAL ONE: ELECTION OF THREE CLASS II DIRECTORS
+PROPOSAL ONE: ELECTION OF THREE CLASS III DIRECTORS

-Based on the recommendation of the Nominating and Corporate Governance Committee, the Board of Directors has designated the three nominees listed below for election as Class II directors of the Corporation to serve for a term of three years that will expire at the Corporation's 2017 annual meeting of stockholders.
-The Board of Directors has also designated Ms. Julia A. Stewart to continue to serve as the Chairman of the Board of Directors.
+Based on the recommendation of the Nominating and Corporate Governance Committee, the Board of Directors has designated the three nominees listed below for election as Class III directors of the Corporation to serve for a term of three years that will expire at the Corporation's 2018 annual meeting of stockholders.
+The Board of Directors has also designated Ms. Julia A. Stewart to continue to serve as the Chairman of the Board of Directors and Richard J. Dahl to serve as the independent Lead Director.

 No stockholder recommended any candidates to stand for election to the Board of Directors at the Annual Meeting.
 Your proxy will be voted as specified thereon or, if no instructions are given, for the Board of Directors nominees; however, the persons designated to vote proxies reserve full discretion to vote the shares represented by the proxies for the election of the remaining nominees and any substitute nominee or nominees designated by the Board of Directors in the event the nominee who would otherwise receive the votes is unavailable or unable to serve as a candidate for election as a director.
-The Board of Directors has no reason to believe that any of the nominees will be unavailable or unable to serve if elected.
+The Board of Directors has no reason to believe that any of the nominees, each of whom currently serves on the Board, will be unavailable or unable to serve if elected.